bibanon/bibanon/Books/Guides/Programming/Qbasic.md

 * Make an Integer: `INT`
 * Order of Operations: `( )`

 There are more of them, but these are the most important.
 Use them the same way that you would in math class.
 There's only one more catch.
-You have to say that a variable is equal to a math problem,. or to PRINT the math problem, or assign it to do something else.
+You have to say that a variable is equal to a math problem,. or to `PRINT` the math problem, or assign it to do something else.
 You can't just leave a math problem without telling the computer what to do with it.

 I'll tell you how to use the last four mat operands mean, because they're not so obvious.

-The ^ for exponents makes the number(s) directly following the carat the exponents of the number proceeding it.
+* The `^` for **exponents** makes the number(s) directly following the carat the exponents of the number proceeding it.
 You must have a number before and after the exponent sign.
-The SQR for square root finds the square root for number in parenthesis directly following it.
-For example, SQR(16) finds the square root of 16, which is 4.
-Integers are whole numbers.
+* The `SQR` for **square root** finds the square root for number in parenthesis directly following it.
+For example, `SQR(16)` finds the square root of 16, which is 4.
+* **Integers** are whole numbers.
 They can be positive or negative.
-What INT does is make the expression in parenthesis directly following the INT command into an integer.
-The INT function rounds the number to the nearest whole number.
-Order of Operations is very easy, but is a tough concept to understand.
-Say you wanted to multiply X by what the difference of Y and Z. How would you do it?
-Well, first, you would subtract Z from Y, and then multiply the difference by X. You write this as X(Y-Z), but in QBASIC, you would have to add an asterisk between the X and the first parenthesis.
-So it would look like this: X*(Y-Z).
+What `INT` does is make the expression in parenthesis directly following the `INT` command into an integer.
+The `INT` function rounds the number to the nearest whole number.
+* **Order of Operations** is very easy, but is a tough concept to understand.
+Say you wanted to multiply `X` by what the difference of `Y` and `Z`.
+How would you do it?
+Well, first, you would subtract `Z` from `Y`, and then multiply the difference by `X`.
+You write this as `X(Y-Z)`, but in QBASIC, you would have to add an asterisk between the X and the first parenthesis.
+So it would look like this: `X*(Y-Z)`.
 What the computer does is solve this problem from the inside out.
-It starts in the middle of the parenthesis, combining Y and negative Z, then multiplying this by X. If you don't understand this, read about it in your math book.
+It starts in the middle of the parenthesis, combining `Y` and negative `Z`, then multiplying this by `X`.
+If you don't understand this, read about it in your math book.

-### PRINT:
+### `PRINT`:

+`PRINT` puts text on the screen.
+Anything that you want `PRINT`ed you must put in quotes, or be a variable.
+The Syntax of `PRINT` is: `PRINT [expression list] [{,;}]`.

+If you just type in `PRINT`, a blank line will be `PRINT`ed.
+Anything that is `PRINT`ed must be put in quotes `("")`, or be in variable form.

+If you wanted to print Ahoy, there! on the screen, the statement would look like this:

+    PRINT "Ahoy, there!"

-PRINT puts text on the screen.
-Anything that you want PRINTed you must put in quotes, or be a variable.
-The Syntax of PRINT is: PRINT [expression list] [{,;}].
-If you just type in "PRINT", a blank line will be PRINTed.
-Anything that is PRINTed must be put in quotes (""), or be in variable form.
-If you wanted to print Ahoy, there! on the screen, the statement would look like this: PRINT "Ahoy, there!".
-All ASCII characters can be PRINTed on the screen except for quotes (").
-The answer to math problems can also be PRINTed by just writing the math problem after a PRINT statement.
-Also, if you put a variable after a PRINT statement, the variable's contents will be PRINTed on the screen.
+All ASCII characters can be `PRINT`ed on the screen except for quotes (").
+The answer to math problems can also be `PRINT`ed by just writing the math problem after a `PRINT` statement.
+Also, if you put a variable after a `PRINT` statement, the variable's contents will be `PRINT`ed on the screen.
 (Not the Variable's name!)

-All this is fine except for the fact that you want to PRINT variables and regular text in one line.
+All this is fine except for the fact that you want to `PRINT` variables and regular text in one line.
 You do this by putting semicolons between separate things you want.
-If you wanted to PRINT "There are [The value of X] people in this class, and if you add ten people to the total number of people, there would be [X+10] people."?
-The code for it would look like: PRINT "There are";X;"people in this class, and if you add ten people to the total number of people, there would be";X+10;"people."
+If you wanted to print `"There are [The value of X] people in this class, and if you add ten people to the total number of people, there would be [X+10] people."?`

+The code for it would look like:

+    PRINT "There are";X;"people in this class, and if you add ten people to the total number of people, there would be";X+10;"people."

 Does that make sense?
 Just break everything up into separate parts.
-First, you want to write "There are" on the screen.
-So put your PRINT statement there, and type in "There are".
-Put your semicolon there to tell the computer that you are writing the next thing to be PRINTed.
-Now put X down because you want that to be PRINTed next.
+First, you want to write `"There are"` on the screen.
+So put your `PRINT` statement there, and type in `"There are"`.
+Put your semicolon there to tell the computer that you are writing the next thing to be `PRINT`ed.
+Now put X down because you want that to be `PRINT`ed next.
 Now add another semicolon because you want to write another thing on the screen.
 Now type in the next set of text and your semicolon.
-Now you want to write the value of X+10 on the screen, so you write it followed by a semicolon.
-Now write "people." and you're done with that line of code!
+Now you want to write the value of `X+10` on the screen, so you write it followed by a semicolon.
+Now write `"people."` and you're done with that line of code!
 (A lot of work, eh?
 Don't worry, you'll get used to it...)

-You could also do this by typing PRINT, and one expression followed by a semi colon, and it would display the same thing on the screen.
-For example, on one line, you type PRINT Hello, "; and on the next line, you type PRINT abc$.
-The following will be displayed: Hello, [value of abc$].
+You could also do this by typing `PRINT`, and one expression followed by a semi colon, and it would display the same thing on the screen.
+For example, on one line, you type `PRINT Hello, ";` and on the next line, you type `PRINT abc$`.
+The following will be displayed:

+    Hello, [value of abc$]

 This brings us to another thing.
-Notice how after the Hello in the PRINT "Hello "; line I left a space?
-When you PRINT variables that keep track of numbers or math problems on the screen, there is a space put on both the left and the write of the character(s).
-When you PRINT string variables (variables that store text) on the screen, no spaces are put around the contents of the variable.
-To make it look nicer and easier to understand, you have to PRINT spaces on both sides of the variable.
+Notice how after the Hello in the `PRINT "Hello ";` line I left a space?
+When you `PRINT` variables that keep track of numbers or math problems on the screen, there is a space put on both the left and the write of the character(s).
+When you `PRINT` string variables (variables that store text) on the screen, no spaces are put around the contents of the variable.
+To make it look nicer and easier to understand, you have to `PRINT` spaces on both sides of the variable.
 So you put a space after the end of Hello so that you don't have "wall to wall letters".
-If you want to print two string variables in a row, you must PRINT " " in between them to keep them separated.
-It would look something like this: "PRINT a$;" ";z$ ".
+If you want to print two string variables in a row, you must `PRINT " "` in between them to keep them separated.
+It would look something like this:

+    "PRINT a$;" ";z$ ".

 #### Recap:

-* If you type PRINT without any variables or text after it, it will PRINT a blank line.
+* If you type `PRINT` without any variables or text after it, it will `PRINT` a blank line.
-* Text that you want PRINTed must be in quotes. (")
+* Text that you want `PRINT`ed must be in quotes. `(")`
-* Variables can be PRINTed by adding the variables title after the PRINT command.
+* Variables can be `PRINT`ed by adding the variables title after the `PRINT` command.
-* Math problems can also be PRINTed.
+* Math problems can also be `PRINT`ed.
-* More than one thing can be PRINTed on a line by adding semicolons between separate things you want PRINTed.
+* More than one thing can be `PRINT`ed on a line by adding semicolons between separate things you want `PRINT`ed.
-* You must PRINT spaces between string variables and other things you want PRINTed.
+* You must `PRINT` spaces between string variables and other things you want `PRINT`ed.
-* If a semicolon follows a PRINT statement, the next thing PRINTed will be on the same line.
+* If a semicolon follows a `PRINT` statement, the next thing `PRINT`ed will be on the same line.

-> **NOTE:** _The PRINT Command can be used to write to sequential files, and "PRINT USING" can be used to PRINT formatted text.
+> **NOTE:** _The `PRINT` Command can be used to write to sequential files, and `PRINT USING` can be used to `PRINT` formatted text.
 These are not important for you to know now._

-### INPUT:
+### `INPUT`:

-INPUT is a command that takes information from the user of the program.
+`INPUT` is a command that takes information from the user of the program.
 The person types in information, and it is assigned to a variable.
+You `INPUT` like this:

+    INPUT [Variable name]

-You INPUT like this: INPUT [Variable name].
-This PRINTs a question mark (?) and puts a cursor on the screen where you should begin to type.
-After all desired information is INPUTted, press enter, and it is saved in the array specified by the INPUT command.
-String and numeric variables can be written with this command, but if you type characters other than numbers for numeric variables, the computer will not accept the information, and will write "Redo from start", and you will be given a second chance to INPUT the information.
+This `PRINT`s a question mark `(?)` and puts a cursor on the screen where you should begin to type.
+After all desired information is `INPUT`ted, press enter, and it is saved in the array specified by the `INPUT` command.
+String and numeric variables can be written with this command, but if you type characters other than numbers for numeric variables, the computer will not accept the information, and will write `"Redo from start"`, and you will be given a second chance to `INPUT` the information.

 Now you're wondering how to get rid of that darn question mark aren't you?
-Well, if you make your PRINT and INPUT statements one, you don't have to look at that stupid question marks.
+Well, if you make your `PRINT` and `INPUT` statements one, you don't have to look at that stupid question marks.
 This is how you do it: Say you wanted to write "Type in your birthday:", and right after the colon, have the user type in their birthday.
-The code for that would look like this: INPUT "Type in your birthday", bday$ .
+The code for that would look like this:

+    INPUT "Type in your birthday", bday$

 #### Recap:

-* INPUT can write either string or numeric variables.
+* `INPUT` can write either string or numeric variables.
-* When you type INPUT, a question mark is displayed to tell the user to type in information.
+* When you type `INPUT`, a question mark is displayed to tell the user to type in information.
-* If you don't want the question mark shown, make the INPUT statement into an INPUT/PRINT statement like this: INPUT "Write Number Here:", A$
+* If you don't want the question mark shown, make the `INPUT` statement into an `INPUT`/`PRINT` statement like this:

+    INPUT "Write Number Here:", A$

-* When you write characters other than numbers onto a numeric variable, a "Redo from start" message will appear, and you can retype the variables data.
+* When you write characters other than numbers onto a numeric variable, a `"Redo from start"` message will appear, and you can retype the variables data.

-### LET:
+### `LET`:

-LET actually isn't a QBASIC command.
+`LET` actually isn't a QBASIC command.
 It's a command left over from BASIC that Microsoft decided to get rid of in QBASIC.
 Why do you tell me about, you ask?
-Well, because what it does, or used to, is very, very important.
-LET allows the computer to change variable values without direct input from the user.
+Well, because what it does, or used to, is very, very important. `LET` allows the computer to change variable values without direct input from the user.
 For example, if you wanted to create a program that counts the number of times you've shot a cannon, you wouldn't want to have to have the player type in how many times they have shot.
 They might cheat, and it would get EXTREMELY annoying!
 So, you can have the computer change numeric variables value.

 You do this by saying the a variable is equal to something.
 It would look like this: `ZUM=A+(34*56.8)`.
-This makes the variable ZUM equal to the value of A plus 34*56.8 .
+This makes the variable `ZUM` equal to the value of A plus `34 * 56.8`.
 String variables are exactly the same, but what they're equal to must be another variable, or something in quotes.
 Understand?
 It's quite easy, and very important!

 #### Recap:

 * The LET command is not required.
 Don't use it!
 It's a waste of time and of three good bytes!